Loading...

 If you have a target industry in mind, though, your MBA marketing specialization may also allow you to further concentrate your education and focus on a specific industry like luxury or healthcare.

-The most common roles for MBA in marketing graduates include:
+The most common roles for MBA in Marketing graduates include:

 • Marketing manager